UWB-ACM/Hackathon-Docs-2020/_docs/aws_resources.md

 On the first step, you can name your enviroment anything you want.

-On the second and last step, leave everything by default and click **Create Enviroment** to finish.
+On the second and last step, leave everything by default and click **Create Environment** to finish.

 If you choose your prefered development enviroment, click [here](https://aws.amazon.com/tools/) to view a list of AWS supported development enviroments.
 You can find a wide range of development tools that can best support your project.